mkaszubowski/reefpoints/source/posts/2016-05-27-narwin-pack-the-postcss-package.md

   color: var(--green);
 }
 ```
-The output of this will be the rgb color code.
+The output of this will be the `rgb` color code.
 This is simple but allows us to organize colors and other variables.

 # 3. postcss-nested

 Nesting is a technique that we use, but in moderation.
-We make sure not to nest class names for easier “BEM-ing” because it can be difficult to try to find BEM classes that have been made with nesting.
+We make sure not to nest class names for easier “BEM-ing” because it can be difficult to try to find BEM classes that are made with nesting.
 We can’t search for `.hero__heading` if `__heading` was added to `.hero` with nesting.

 Incorrect Example: